Professor Andreas von HirschFounding Director, Centre for Penal Theory & Penal Ethics

 - Director, Forschungsstelle für Strafrechtstheorie und Strafrechtsethik, Law Faculty, Goethe-University, Frankfurt

-- Director, Centre for Penal Theory & Penal Ethics, Institute of Criminology, Cambridge University
+- Founding Director, Centre for Penal Theory & Penal Ethics, Institute of Criminology, Cambridge University

 Honorary Fellow, Wolfson College